 - Plexiglass barriers have been installed at the reception desks, and chairs in the waiting room are 2 metres apart.

 - To facilitate patient physical distancing, schedules are being staggered and patients are being asked to come to the office no sooner than 5 minutes before their appointment time.
 After treatment is completed, patients are guided to the checkout desk individually to avoid crowding.

 - Employees are practicing 2 metre physical distancing in common areas, such as reception, offices, and the lunchroom.

 - All touched surfaces in common areas (counters, doorknobs, light switches, bathrooms, chairs) are cleaned at least twice daily with disinfection wipes.
 Debit terminals, pens and clipboards are wiped after each patient use.
 All magazines, books and kid’s toys have been removed.

 - Clinical staff will be wearing gloves, eye protection, appropriate mask, face shield, scrubs, and sometimes a gown or lab coat.
-They will change into their clinical clothing when they get to work and change back into their street clothes when they leave.
 Non-clinical staff will wear gloves and a mask when disinfecting the common areas.

 - To reduce aerosols, a rubber dam and high-volume suction is used whenever possible during treatment.

 - Treatment rooms are very thoroughly cleaned and wiped with disinfectant after each patient.
 Clinical equipment such as face shields, computer keyboards, patient eye protection, etc. are all disinfected after every treatment.